ska-sa/spead2/doc/dev-recv-chunk-group.rst

 new chunk until an old chunk is flushed e.g., if there is a fixed pool of chunks rather than dynamic allocation.

-The group keeps its own copy of the head pointers (oldest heap) from the individual streams, protected by the group mutex rather than the stream mutexes.
-This allows the group to track the oldest chunk that any stream owns or may potentially own in future (``min_head_chunk``).
-When the group wishes to evict a chunk, it first needs to wait for ``min_head_chunk`` to become greater than the ID of the chunk to be evicted.
-The wait is achieved using a condition variable that is notified whenever ``min_head_chunk`` increases.
+The group keeps its own copy of the head positions (oldest chunk) from the individual streams, protected by the group mutex rather than the stream mutexes.
+The group then maintains its head chunk position to match the oldest head position of any of the member streams.
+When the group wishes to evict a chunk, it simply needs to wait for all streams to make enough progress that the group's head moves past that chunk.

+The wait is achieved using a condition variable that is notified whenever the head position increases.
 This allows the group mutex to be dropped while waiting, which prevents the deadlocks that might otherwise occur if the mutex was held while waiting and another stream was attemping to lock the group mutex to make forward progress.

 In lossless eviction mode, this is all that is needed, although it is non-trivial to see that this won't deadlock with all the streams sitting in